COMODO-research/DielectricElastomers.jl/README.md

 # DielectricElastomers.jl
-This project features Julia code for the analysis of the dynamics of dielectric elastomers.
+This project features Julia code for the analysis of the static and dynamics of dielectric elastomers.